ImmersionOne/Azure-Security-Notes/README.md

 For elevated access requirements related to response or remediation, I can propose a Just-in-Time model leveraging Azure Privileged Identity Management (PIM) to ensure time-bound access, approval workflows, and full auditability.

 I believe this combined approach balances operational effectiveness with governance and risk management.
 Please let me know if you would like to discuss this further or review additional details.

+Impact Analysis
+This change will onboard the OPSVES cloud environments into Prisma Cloud to improve centralized visibility, monitoring, and cloud security posture management.
+No production workloads or configurations will be modified.
+The change is limited to read-only onboarding and metadata collection.

+Pre-Implementation Test Plan
+Validate required permissions and API access.
+Confirm connectivity between OPSVES cloud accounts and Prisma Cloud.
+Review onboarding prerequisites and perform a pilot onboarding in a non-production environment.

+Implementation Plan
+Provision required roles and service accounts in OPSVES environments.
+Configure Prisma Cloud integration and onboard the targeted cloud accounts.
+Enable posture visibility and initial security policy baselines.

+Validation Plan
+Verify successful onboarding in Prisma Cloud.
+Confirm visibility of resources, alerts, and compliance findings.
+Validate that no configuration changes or service disruptions occurred.

+Backout Plan
+If issues arise, disable the Prisma Cloud integration and remove associated roles and service accounts.
+This will immediately stop data collection without impacting existing OPSVES cloud operations.